enisdenjo/graphql-ws/docs/interfaces/_server_.websocket.md

 ▸ **close**(`code`: number, `reason`: string): Promise<void\> \| void

 Closes the socket gracefully.
-Will always provide the appropriate code and close reason.
+Will always provide the appropriate code and close reason. `onDisconnect` callback will be called.

 The returned promise is used to control the graceful closure.